New bounds and efficient algorithm for sparse difference resultant: Main results

 \section{Main results}

-In this section, we first present some theoretical results, and then give an efficient algorithm to compute sparse difference resultant.
-We analyze the algorithm complexity and present an example to illustrate the algorithm.
+In this section, we first present some theoretical results, and then give an efficient algorithm to compute sparse difference resultant. {We analyze the complexity of the algorithm and show the efficiency by three examples.}